hipony/enumerate/README.md

 ### Ranges

-> Clang doesn't yet have full support for Concepts and Ranges
+> Note, Clang doesn't yet have full support for Concepts and Ranges

-The `enumerate` wrapper is not yet a _view_, which requires a different dispatch based on the reference type.
+When you pass an lvalue expression to `enumerate`, then the result type will satisfy the `std::ranges::view` concept, allowing to use the function directly with range adapters.

+When you pass an rvalue expression to `enumerate`, then the result type will satisfy the `std::ranges::range`, which requires an out of line declaration.

 ```cpp
 // C++20